 Because of the Voting Agreement and the aggregate voting power of Cinven and Dr. Troendle, we are considered a "controlled company" within the meaning of the corporate governance standards of NASDAQ.
-Accordingly, we will not be required to have a majority of "independent directors" on our Board nor will we be required to have a compensation committee and a corporate governance and nominating committee composed entirely of "independent directors" as defined under the rules of NASDAQ.
+Accordingly, we will not be required to have a majority of "independent directors" on our Board nor will we have a compensation committee and a corporate governance and nominating committee composed entirely of "independent directors" as defined under the rules of NASDAQ.
 Further, our director nominees will not be required to be selected or recommended to the Board by a majority of the "independent directors" as defined under the rules of NASDAQ and compensation for our executives will not be determined by a majority of "independent directors" as defined under the rules of NASDAQ.
 The "controlled company" exemption does not modify the independence requirements for the audit committee, and we intend to comply with the requirements of Sarbanes-Oxley and NASDAQ, which require that our audit committee be composed of at least three members, one of whom will be independent upon the listing of our common stock, a majority of whom will be independent within one year of listing.

-After the consummation of this offering, we intend to avail ourselves of certain of these exemptions.
-In particular, immediately following this offering we will not have a nominating and corporate governance committee.
-Therefore, for as long as we remain a "controlled company" you will not have the same protections afforded to shareholders of companies that are subject to all of these corporate governance requirements.
-If at any time we cease to be a "controlled company" under the rules of NASDAQ, our Board will take all action necessary to comply with the NASDAQ corporate governance rules, including establishing certain committees composed entirely of independent directors, subject to a permitted "phase-in" period.
+If at any time we cease to be a "controlled company" under the rules of NASDAQ, our Board will take all action necessary to comply with the NASDAQ corporate governance rules, including appointing a majority of independent directors to the Board and establishing certain committees composed entirely of independent directors, subject to a permitted "phase-in" period.